-It is the responsibility of the leader of the club during AR Time to ensure they mark the pupils with them as present.
+If clubs are to take place during AR time, it is the responsibility of the leader of the club to ensure they mark the pupils with them as present.
 The form tutor should NOT mark the pupil in AR Time unless they are in front of them for the entire period of AR Time.